Mormyroidea: Brain and cerebellum

 The brain of this superfamily is one of the largest among fishes and has a body-proportional size comparable to that of humans, with a brain-to-body mass ratio ranging from 1/52 to 1/82, and possibly associated with the ability to interpret bioelectrical signals.
 Since the pioneering work of Michael Pius Erdl in 1846, several researchers have made efforts toward describing the development of this organ and its functionality.

 Thus, based on the analysis of larvae and embryos of Pollimyrus (Marcusenius) Isidori, it is known that "the brain develops very rapidly: the corpus cerebelli (c.cer) and cerebellar structures, i.e. eminentia granularis (e. gr), lobus caudalis (lc) and transitorius (lt), lobi lineae lateralis (lll), are formed in 40 days, whereas valve development needs 180."
 They possess a hypertrophy in the cerebellum, which the literature refers to as mormyrocerebellum or gigantocerebellum, "probably related to his unique electrogenic and electroreceptive abilities" and to the large size of the valve, which in turn relates to the electrosensory system present in these fish.

-It has been found that for species living in oxygen-deficient aquatic environments, they protect their brains from damage caused by hypoxia through efficient utilization of existing oxygen.
-Furthermore, among its species, Gnathonemus petersii was found to hold the record among vertebrates — including humans — as the one whose brain consumes at least 60 % of all body oxygen.
+It has been found that for species living in oxygen-deficient aquatic environments, they protect their brains from damage caused by hypoxia through efficient use of existing oxygen.
+Furthermore, among its species, Gnathonemus petersii was found to hold the record among vertebrates – including humans – as the one whose brain consumes at least 60% of all body oxygen.